5quiwyrm/forest/STANDARD.md

 To get the keys in a map, do:
 `<map> keys`
 This pushes an table of keys onto the stack, not consuming the map.
+`<map> vals`
+This pushes an table of keys onto the stack, not consuming the map.
+`<map> splat`
+This pushes the values stored in a table onto the stack, consuming the map.

 Using str on a table simply returns a string of all the values in a table, wrapped in "{" and "}".